ronenhamias/scalecube-microservices/README.md

  - Owner: owners has rights to manage users membership and delete the organization.
  - Members: have the right to view the organization details only

 ## Configuration Service:
+Any request The configuration service requires an api key issued by the Account-Service and the Configuration service validates the request with the account service to understand validity of the access token and the permission level it has to access the apis.

 The configuration service manages collections of [Key, Value]. clients of the configuration service can:
  - Get key from collection - requires read-level api key.
  - List all entries from collection - requires read-level api key.